superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 date: 2022-11-06
 ---

-You want the benefits of modern CI/CD for your Elixir projects?
+Do you want the benefits of modern CI/CD for your Elixir projects?
 You're in the right place!

 ## Continuous Integration (CI)